alejandroaviles/fkpt/README.md

 fkpt is a code that computes the 1-loop redshift space power spectrum for tracers.

-## Author:
+## Authors:

-Alejandro Aviles (Conacyt/ININ, Mexico), avilescervantes@gmail.com
+- Alejandro Aviles (ICF-UNAM, Mexico), avilescervantes@gmail.com

-**Other people who contributed to this code**:
-- Mario A. Rodriguez-Meza
+- Mario A. Rodriguez-Meza (ININ, Mexico)

-Special thanks to Sebastien Fromenteau and [Hernán E. Noriega](https://github.com/henoriega) for constructing the Python interface.
+Special thanks to Sebastien Fromenteau and [Hernán E. Noriega](https://github.com/henoriega) for helping with the Python interface.
 #

 Hu-Sawicky f(R) is the only modified gravity model implemented so far.
 It is straightforward to do it for other models, hope I can find the time to do it soon.
 Contact me if you have questions about how to do it.